6 Stages Of A Relationship That All Couples Should Understand

 Image: Shutterstock

-The first stage of a relationship is the euphoric stage or the honeymoon period.
+The first stage of a relationship is the euphoric stage, commonly known as the honeymoon phase.
 It is the fresh, intense, first love stage that all couples go through when they first get together.
 Couples in this stage feel intense joy and giddiness in the presence of their partner.
 Their love is passionate, and they find it hard to stay away physically.

 When people are in this stage of a relationship, they often feel that they have found their soulmate.
 Couples in this stage are strangely extremely compatible with each other.
 They don’t want any boundaries and want to be together all the time.
 They seem to merge into one being, or at least desperately want to do so.